 ART 343 Graphic Design IV: Problem Solving & Design

-A course that will challenge designers to look at larger questions of design and social change.
+course that will challenge designers to look at larger questions of design and social change.
 Working as a team with either campus or community organizations students study the complexity of an issue.
 Students define the challenges and design experiences, artifacts, and/or contemporary media to innovate change, educate, or inspire.
 Students will use advanced branding practices to create cohesive communication.
-Prerequisite: 314.
+Prerequisite: ART 341.
 Offered each fall.

 ART 441 Graphic Design V: Design Portfolio

-A concentrated study of complex design problems building on the students' previous design experiences.
+A concentrated study of complex design problems building on the students’ previous design experiences.
 New work may range from an illustration series, branding or promotional campaigns, and complex educational or informational communication to design entrepreneur projects.
 Students propose a plan for the semester for faculty approval.
+Prerequisite: ART 343.
 May be repeated once for credit.
-Prerequisite: 343.
 Offered each spring.